Site-to-Site VPN Overview

 - If you want to change a tunnel from BGP to static routing, you must first ensure that the IPSec connection itself has at least one static route associated with it.

 - You can change an existing tunnel's routing type at any time (unless the tunnel is currently being provisioned by Oracle).
 While you change the routing, the tunnel remains up (its IPSec status does not change).
 However, traffic flowing through the tunnel is disrupted temporarily during reprovisioning and while you reconfigure your CPE device.
-For information about making changes to an existing IPSec VPN, see Working with VPN Connect.
+For information about making changes to Site-to-Site VPN, see Working with Site-to-Site VPN.

-- Because you configure the routing type separately for each tunnel, if you want to switch your IPSec VPN from static routing to BGP, you can do it one tunnel at a time.
-This avoids the entire IPSec VPN being down.
+- Because you configure the routing type separately for each tunnel, if you want to switch your Site-to-Site VPN from static routing to BGP, you can do it one tunnel at a time.
+This avoids the entire IPSec connection being down.
 For instructions, see Changing from Static Routing to BGP Dynamic Routing.

 If you set up multiple connections between your on-premises network and VCN, you must understand what routes the DRG advertises and how to set path preferences to use your desired connection.